 Review summary: Canon 1300D vs Sony HX400V

-So what conclusions can be drawn?
-Is there a clear favorite between the Canon 1300D and the Sony HX400V?
+So what is the bottom line?
+Which of the two cameras – the Canon 1300D or the Sony HX400V – has the upper hand?
 Below is a summary of the relative strengths of each of the two contestants.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.